rdas15/sentiment_based_product_recommendation_system/README.md

 - 'index.html' file, which includes the HTML code of the user interface
 - 'app.py' file, which is the Flask file to connect the backend ML model with the frontend HTML code
 - Supported pickle files, which have been generated while pickling the models
+- In the product_recommendation jupyter notebook the predictions are based on the tuned xgboost model since that had the best accuracy and precision
+- In the Heroku app we predict using tuned RandomForest classifier model as the XGBoost dependency was too big and could not be deployed on Heroku